Housing in Ann Arbor is in high demand. You will need to plan in advance for your housing needs.

 There are a limited number of hotels within walking distance of campus.
 Some hotels located off campus provide regular transportation for their guests to and from campus.
 You may wish to ask about those options before selecting your hotel.
 Accommodations at many national hotel chains can be reserved through their toll-free numbers.
 Call the hotels to get current rates.
 For a list of local hotels, check the Ann Arbor Area Convention & Visitors’ Bureau.

-The Ecumenical Center and International Residence's (ECIR) mission is to be a reconciling living/learning community across the lines of religion, ethnicity, and culture.
+The Ecumenical Center and International Residence’s (ECIR) mission is to be a reconciling living/learning community across the lines of religion, ethnicity, and culture.
 ECIR offers 1-bedroom apartments and bedrooms in 2- and 3-bedroom apartments.
-Two to four month leases are available in the spring and summer.
+Utilities and ethernet internet are included.
 All apartments are air conditioned, furnished, and have a bathroom, kitchen and living room.
-Summer rent for a bedroom in a 2- bedroom apartment is $965.00 a month, utilities included.
-Rent for a bedroom in a 3- bedroom apartment is $715 to $740, utilities included.
-1-bedroom apartments cost under $1,190 to $1,290, utilities included.
+One month of rent is $1,390-$1,500 for a one bedroom apartment. $1,015-$1,110 for a two bedroom apartment, and $795-$845 for a three bedroom apartment.
+The rates are per bedroom in the multiple bedroom apartments.
 For more information e-mail firstname.lastname@example.org, phone 734-662-5529, or visit www.ecir.org.

-1300 S University Ave.
-At Landmark you will have the privacy and lifestyle you deserve in an off campus student community that is built specifically with you, the student, in mind.
+At Landmark, you will have the privacy and lifestyle you deserve in an off campus student community that is built specifically with you, the student, in mind.
+Conveniently located off of South University Avenue in downtown Ann Arbor, we are close to the University of Michigan’s central campus as well as many restaurants, banks, and shops

-Take advantage of our convenient location and unmatched amenities—everything you want and need in one place makes Landmark the best in student apartments!
-Landmark is located close to the University of Michigan in Ann Arbor, MI and minutes to class.
-At Landmark, you will also enjoy our amenities including a clubhouse complete with a state-of-the-art fitness center with sauna and steam rooms, yoga studio, free tanning beds, first class business center, theater, game room, multiple hot tubs, several on-site retail and dining options, and much more.
+Take advantage of their convenient location and unmatched amenities—everything you want and need in one place makes Landmark the best in student apartments!
+At Landmark, you will also enjoy their amenities including a 24/7 state-of-the-art fitness center overlooking downtown Ann Arbor, yoga studio, first class business center, movie theater, game room, club room equipped with a fireplace, TVs, and a pool table, as well as a patio area equipped with BBQ grills, a fire pit, and a 17 person hot tub.
+Amenity upgrades coming soon in 2019!

-Landmark offers fully furnished apartments in a variety of floor plans to choose from, individual liability leases, and cable TV and wireless internet are included. liveatlandmark.com
+Landmark offers fully furnished apartments in a variety of floor plans to choose from, individual liability leases, and cable TV and wireless internet are included in the rental rates.
+Roommate matching is also available!

 South Main Street Short Stay – Ann Arbor